Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Conclusion

 \section{Conclusion}

-\myparagraph{Limitations} While our simulation experiments rely on ground-truth segmentation masks, real-world deployment necessitates robust open-vocabulary object detection and 3D perception pipelines, which can inherently introduce noise.
-Additionally, the action discretization granularity ($100^3$ voxels, $5^\circ$ rotation bins) fundamentally limits the continuous precision required for highly delicate manipulation.
-The approach is also bounded by the LLM context window, which restricts the maximum number of in-context demonstrations and the complexity of long-horizon tasks.

 We presented \ours{}, the first in-context learning framework for bimanual robotic manipulation.
 The core contribution is a leader-follower decomposition that factors bimanual action prediction into two sequential single-arm predictions linked by explicit conditioning: the follower arm observes the leader's planned trajectory as part of its input and synchronizes accordingly.
 This decomposition addresses the dual challenge of maintaining low prediction dimensionality while preserving inter-arm coordination, enabling off-the-shelf LLMs to serve as effective bimanual policies without any fine-tuning.
-Complementary inference-time strategies, Arms' Debate for iterative refinement and Best-of-N for LLM-as-Judge evaluation, further improve trajectory quality.
-Evaluated on 13 tasks from the TWIN benchmark, our leader-follower architecture consistently outperforms all training-free baselines and several supervised methods.
-Furthermore, we demonstrated its strong out-of-distribution generalization on novel tasks.
+Evaluated on 13 tasks from the TWIN benchmark, BiCICLe achieves the strongest average performance among training-free baselines and surpasses several supervised methods.
+Furthermore, we demonstrated its strong out-of-distribution generalization on novel tasks, and showed that the same pose-based ICL interface transfers directly from simulation to a physical bimanual Franka Panda system: without any hardware-specific retraining, BiCICLe achieves 53.3\% average success across three real-world tasks, outperforming all real-world ICL baselines across tasks spanning the full range of bimanual coupling requirements.

 {\Alph{section}}